arudrra/Colorizer/README.md

 ### Dependencies

+If you already have python and pip installed, simply clone the repository and run `pip install -r requirements.txt` to install the necessary dependencies for Colorizer.
+You can skip the rest of the steps in the Dependencies section.

 To run colorizer, you will need Python and the Python Imaging Library (PIL).

 You can install Python [here](https://www.python.org/downloads/).

+To install PIL, you can run the following command:

 To install PIL, you can run the following command: